yoonsik-jung-opt/KU-IME552-NetworkOptimization/README.md

 Implementation for data structures related to networks or graphs.

 1. Head-Tail Pointer for Sparse Matrix Calculation
-2. Adjacency Matrix(not implemented yet)
+2. Adjacency List(not implemented yet)

 ## Usage
 ### 1. Head-Tail Pointer